AJ2O/aws-whitepapers-summary/Migrations/migrating-applications.md

 1. Convert the schema.
 2. Apply the schema to the target database.

 The SCT automatically creates DDL scripts for as many database objects on the target platform as possible.
-For the remaining objects, the conversion action items describe why the object cannot be converted automatically and the manual steps required to convert the object to the target platform.
+For the remaining objects, the conversion Action Items describe why the object cannot be converted automatically and the manual steps required to convert the object to the target platform.

 The SCT also allows for the user to create custom schema tranformations and mapping rules to use during the conversion that are applied to the target platform.
-Some of the current transformations include:
+Some of the transformations include:
 - Rename
 - Add prefix
 - Add suffix